taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/redux.md

 ### Action to Reducer like 1:N

+- showcase one action that is captured by multiple reducers
 - that will be explained in greater detail in the Command and Event patterns in Redux

 ## Hands On: Redux Standalone Advanced